AdityaAgg/demoplum_main/README.md

 ![Travis](https://travis-ci.org/AdityaAgg/demoplum_main.svg?branch=master)

 This is an [express](https://expressjs.com/) app that attempts to replicate some of the functionality described in [Leanplum's API](https://www.leanplum.com/docs/api/).
 The provided endpoints are mostly RESTful w/ a few execptions.
 The backing store is a standard mongodb process and memorystore for the session cache.
-It was ported from a backend for a school [group project](https://github.com/anglinb/310-backend) I previously worked on. **This is just for educational purposes (and also because I'd like to get hired by Leanplum :))**
+It was ported from a backend for a school [group project](https://github.com/anglinb/310-backend) I previously worked on. **This is just for educational purposes (and also because I'm searching for an opportunity at the company :))**

 ### Progress